allegheny-college-cmpsc-200-fall-2025/course-materials/CODE_OF_CONDUCT.md

 #### Preparedness

 Coming to class prepared means coming with everything you need to engage in a class session.
-To satisfy basic expectations of CIS courses, this means, at minimum, that students must:arrive at class with a fully charged laptop bring their laptop charger or a battery back so as to ensure that their laptop works throughout the entire class session complete any pre-session work such as readings and preparatory assignments
+To satisfy basic expectations of CIS courses, this means, at minimum, that students must:

+- arrive at class with a fully charged laptop
+- bring their laptop charger or a battery pack so as to ensure that their laptop works throughout the entire class session
+- complete any pre-session work such as readings and preparatory assignments

 #### Attendance and Being “On Time”